Workplace learning, or corporate training, encompasses a series of activities to educate

 Simultaneously, employees benefit from professional growth, career advancement, increased income, and personal development, contributing to job satisfaction and a sense of value beyond the workplace.

 However, a significant disparity exists between the investment companies make in professional development compared to personal development.
 Personal development encompasses non- work-related training, such as wellness initiatives or pursuing personal interests like cooking.
 Studies suggest investing in employees' personal growth helps attract and retain talent.

-The significance of onboarding training programs for new employees is often underestimated by
+The significance of onboarding training programs for new employees is

 companies.
 Surprisingly, 22% of businesses need a structured onboarding process, and 49%

 New hires typically require time to adjust, experience anxiety, and may feel disconnected from the rest of the team.
 Alarmingly, 33% of new employees actively seek new job opportunities within their first six months, and 22% even consider changing careers within the initial 45 days.